 Too much complexity is straining NetOps people and resources

-One of the biggest challenges that NetOps faces is lack of time.
+One of the biggest challenges that NetOps faces are lack of time.
 They are too busy troubleshooting issues across the network, usually made up of disparate legacy architectures and multiple monitoring tools, to focus on larger strategic issues.
 Network optimization offers the promise of a consolidated architecture, improved overall network performance, and a single end-to-end view for NetOps.

 Distributed networks are causing greater security and risk

-There are more devices, IoT devices, applications, cloud-based networks, virtual networks, software-defined networks (SDNs) than every before.
+There are more devices, IoT devices, applications, cloud-based networks, virtual networks, software-defined networks (SDNs) than ever before.
 And the more that are introduced to the network, the more chances there are for security breaches.
 Within an optimized network, NetOps have the ability to help minimize vulnerabilities to protect sensitive data from infiltration and attack.

 What are the common optimization metrics?